MobilePayDev/MobilePayDev.github.io/docs/online/basics/merchants.md

 When a Merchant is no longer using the solution it must be offboarded using the Delete merchant endpoint `DELETE /merchants/`.

 All merchants must be onboarded as individual merchants.
-If you have super merchants or payment facilitors you can also use them for MobilePay.
+If you have super merchants or payment facilitators you can also use them for MobilePay.
 However each submerchant must be onboarded instead of the super merchant and payment facilitator.

 [![merchant sequence diagram](/img/online-merchant-sequence-diagram.svg)](/img/online-merchant-sequence-diagram.svg)